 A web magazine library is an archive of your content going back many years, likely since the beginning.
-When done right, you can upsell a substantial number of would-be magazine subscribers to this higher-end, and higher priced product that requires a relatively small amount of additional time, compared to the investment in creating the original content that’s being leveraged.
+When done right, you can upsell a substantial number of would-be magazine subscribers to this higher-end, and higher-priced product that requires a relatively small amount of additional time, compared to the investment in creating the original content that’s being leveraged.
 Typically, a web magazine comes packaged with a web library, so when someone subscribes to your web edition, they get monthly HTML issues, and access to everything published prior through the library.

 Subscription marketers must relearn and rethink how they promote content in the age of the Internet.
 Instead of promoting the next 12 issues, you can promote back issues, special collections and categories of content that can span decades.
-This provides many, many options for launching a diverse marketing program.
-One empowering a content marketing frequency that would be unthinkable if you’re only promoting the next 12 issues.
+This provides many options for launching a diverse marketing program.
+One empowering a content marketing frequency that would be unthinkable if you were only promoting the next 12 issues.

 When looking for mentor sites, there is no shortage of online magazines, but many are poorly done.
 A web magazine that’s truly user-friendly follows three rules:

 - Offers scrollable HTML articles (not a PDF)

 - Issue-based (so you know if you’re in the November issue or the December issue)

 - Table of contents, preferably staying with the reader on every page of the issue OR has some other way to make clear what issue they’re in and how to easily visit other articles from the same magazine.